Dining and Entertainment Guide

 3701 Iberville St., New Orleans

 Katie’s is known as one of New Orleans’ favorite neighborhood restaurants.
-Serving daily specials and menu favorites like Katie’s fresh and delicious crab cakes with lump crabmeat and housemade famous remoulade sauce!
+Serving daily specials and menu favorites like Katie’s homemade crab cakes topped with lump crabmeat and remoulade.
 Open for lunch and dinner Monday-Saturday and Sunday brunch.

 New Orleans Creole Cookery